History of MS Stockholm (1946) in Timeline

 On March 1, 2021, Astoria was put up for auction with a minimum sale price of €10 million.

-February 2022: Ship Breaks Loose and Crashes
+February 2022: Ship breaks loose and crashes

-January 2023: Owner Attempts to Sell for Continued Trading
+January 2023: Owner confirms attempts to sell

-On 4 July 2025, the Astoria was towed from Rotterdam to Ghent for recycling.
+On July 4, 2025, the Astoria was towed from Rotterdam to Ghent for recycling.